Touken Ranbu: Anime

 The game has received two anime adaptations.
 The first is Touken Ranbu: Hanamaru (2016) by Doga Kobo and Toho, and the second is Katsugeki/Touken Ranbu (2017) by Ufotable and Aniplex.

-In May 2022, it was announced that the series' 2016 stage play Touken Ranbu Kyoden Moyuru Honnōji will be adapted as an anime.
-Kenichi Suemitsu, the play's director and playwright, will return to handle the scripts.
+An anime adaptation of the series' 2016 stage play Touken Ranbu Kyoden Moyuru Honnōji, produced by DOMERICA, aired from April to May 2024.

+An anime adaptation of the Wanpaku!
+Touken Ranbu mixed-media project by Sanrio has been announced.

+Printed media

+Since 2015, Touken Ranbu has inspired various Manga adaptations, primarily in the form of anthologies published in various magazines such as Monthly Bushiroad, Hana to Yume, B's Log, G Fantasy, and Monthly Comic Gene, among others.

+In 2022, three more manga adaptations were announced for serialization:

+Touken Ranbu: Outdoor Ibun Touken Camp, a Iyashikei manga adaptation centered on the main cast borrowing the camping equipment of the Saniwa for their missions or adventures.
+The series is illustrated by Ikra and serialized in Princess (magazine).

+Touken Ranbu Side Story Tale Of Ayakashi, a manga adaptation telling an original story in the franchise.
+The series is illustrated by Yaeko Ninagawa and published by Monthly Comic Zenon.

+Touken Ranbu: Nihongo Tsurezure Sake, a Cooking manga centered on the great spear Nihongou as he serves exceptional sake and snacks for his comrades in the citadel.
+The manga is illustrated by Okamura Kenji and serialized in Nichibun Comics.

 Stage plays

 Touken Ranbu has inspired a series of 2.5D stage plays and musicals since 2016.
 The stage plays and musicals were both announced simultaneously in 2015 with different companies and cast members behind the two separate productions.
 Musical: Touken Ranbu, produced with Nelke Planning, first ran on October 30, 2015.
 Stage: Touken Ranbu, produced by Marvelous and Dentsu, began running on May 3, 2016.

+Touken Ranbu has also inspired a traditional Kabuki stage production titled Touken Ranbu: Tsuki no Tsurugi Enishi no Kiri no wa, which was announced in 2022 and performed in Shinbashi Enbujo theater in Tokyo in July 2023.

 Film

 A live-action film adaptation was released on January 18, 2019.
 The cast from Stage: Touken Ranbu reprised their roles.
 The film was distributed by Toho and Universal Pictures, directed by Saiji Yakumo, and written by Yasuko Kobayashi.